Wardens of Newtownards among finalists at the 2022 Northern Ireland Social Media Awards

 Promised to be Northern Ireland’s social event of the year, the awards will be taking place on 1 October at the Europa Hotel, Belfast.

-For more information on the 2022 Northern Ireland Social Media Awards, go to nisocialmediaawards.com
+For more information on the upcoming 2022 Northern Ireland Social Media Awards, simply go to nisocialmediaawards.com for information.